Now Including Women's Vests - September 2017

 The ADV Skin 12 Set

 is expensive but worth every penny.
 In 2017, it received a facelift, with a new name (Salomon dropped the "S-LAB" and "3" from the name), lower price and weight, and a few updated features.
-The pack's snug-fitting elastic construction was the most comfortable hydration pack tested, and an easy, innovative pocket design further sealed the deal.
+This model's snug-fitting elastic construction was the most comfortable of all the contenders we tested, and an easy, innovative pocket design further sealed the deal.
 We loved

-the kangaroo pouches, a unique feature to this pack.
+the kangaroo pouches, a unique feature to this model.
 Testers thought the soft flask hydration system was the most versatile and comfortable system reviewed, and a heat protective sleeve (if you purchase a bladder separately) rounds out the feature set.
-This pack takes on long, serious ultras or more casual long runs.
+This pack takes on long, intense ultras, or more casual long runs.

 Read full review: Salomon ADV Skin 12 Set

 Nathan VaporHowe 12L

 impressed us right out of the box, and we only grew more and more in love with it the more we used it.
 With an incredibly light, breathable, comfortable material, this pack conforms to the body, letting you move freely without even realizing you have it on.
 It has an outrageous storage capacity, and we were challenged to test our limits; it always fit everything we wanted to bring along, whether we were racing or going for a big mission in the backcountry.
 The VaporHowe's pocket collection is the best of any women's vest we tested, and we admired its simple, efficient hydration system.
 It comes at a whopping $180, but we think it is ultimately worth every penny for the dedicated distance runner and adventurer.